vicres/academic-kickstart/content/authors/admin/_index.md

 I am currently working on 3 research areas:

-1) Circadian ecology - trying to understand the drivers of diurnal, seasonal and annual rhythms in plant growth and gas exchange;
+1) Circadian ecology: Exploring how endogenous vs exogenous the drivers of diurnal, seasonal and annual rhythms in plant growth and gas exchange;
-2) Pyrophysiology - trying to understand the physiological mechanisms that affect fire activity and, at the same time, how fires shape plant species structure and function;
+2) Pyrophysiology: Trying to understand the physiological mechanisms that affect fire activity and, at the same time, how fires shape plant species structure and function;
-3) Fire-Atmosphere interactions - trying to understand the meteorological drivers of wildfire activity.
+3) Fire-Atmosphere interactions: Deciphering how meteorological conditions affect fire behavior.

 I am a member of the Editorial Boards of [New Phytologist](https://nph.onlinelibrary.wiley.com/journal/14698137), [Trees](https://www.springer.com/journal/468), [Plant Ecology and Diversity](https://www.tandfonline.com/loi/tped20), [Forests](https://www.mdpi.com/journal/forests), [Forest Systems](http://revistas.inia.es/index.php/fs) and [Frontiers in Forests and Global Change](https://www.frontiersin.org/journals/forests-and-global-change).